Small Business, It’s Time to Think Big

-So you’re a small business…so am I, but that does not mean we have to think small.
+Ok Small Business, It’s Time to Think Big.
 As a branding expert and coach for small businesses, I hear a lot of excuses.
 “I can’t do that.
 Don’t you know we’re a small business?”
-Or, “I wish we had the resources for that, but we’re just a small business.”
+Or, “I wish we had the resources for that, but we’re just a small business”.
 Or my favorite, “As a small business, all we can afford to do is maintain the status quo.”

 If we continue to think small, we will stay small.
-So go ahead and tell yourself that BIG corporations have all the advantages, and they’re putting the little guy out of business.
-That may or may not be true, but I choose to believe that even though I am small today, I can grow bigger tomorrow, and the next day, and the next.
+So go ahead and tell yourself that BIG corporations have all the advantages.
+That they’re putting the little guy out of business.
+That may or may not be true.
+But, I choose to believe that even though I am small, I can grow bigger.
 I understand that in order to do that I have to think and act big.

 Ever seen the small dog complex?
 They are often the ones in charge of the pack.
 Why?
 Because they don’t know they’re small; all they know is that they want to be top dog, and no other dog is going to get in their way.
 They put on a big dog image and charge full speed ahead.
 I think that we all can learn a lot from the small dog.

 In all seriousness, being a small business is not a disadvantage.
 As a whole, we are still the heart that pumps the blood through the economy.
-However, on the individual level, many of us need to take a little more time in the morning combing our hair and picking our outfit.
+However, on the individual level, many of us need to take a little more time in the morning to comb our hair and pick our outfits.
 If we want to be noticed, we have to look beautiful.
 This is important more than ever.
-Social Media and the Internet helps put everyone on an even playing field, but if you want to be picked to play, you have to show up with the same equipment as the big kids.
+Social Media and the Internet help put everyone on an even playing field, but if you want to be picked to play, you have to show up with the same equipment as the big kids.